 Apply: Knauss Marine Policy Fellowship

-- Students are eligible regardless of nationality; domestic and international students at accredited U.S. institutions may apply.
+- Students are eligible regardless of nationality; domestic and international students at accredited U.S. institutions may apply; and

 - Applicants must have an interest in ocean, coastal and Great Lakes resources and in the national policy decisions affecting those resources.